Community Herbalism Course

 From Seed to Shelf

 This course empowers participants through in-person, hands-on comprehensive herbal education from garden seeds to your home apothecary shelf.
 We seek to cultivate herbalism as a living tradition, emphasizing the importance of community, a focus on cultivating relationships, and a holistic approach to mind, body and spirit-based herbalism.
-Together, we will deep dive into herbal theory, the art of medicine making, botanical body care, aromatherapy, gardening, ethical harvesting, and seasonal remedies & rituals, all while building connections and spending time in nature.
+Together, we will deep dive into herbal theory, the art of medicine making, botanical body care, aromatherapy, gardening, harvesting, and seasonal remedies & rituals, all while building connections and spending time in nature.
 We will travel to herbal gardens, apothecaries, and wild spaces to observe and interact with our local plant communities.
 Participants will gain the confidence and knowledge to provide effective, accessible herbal medicines to friends, family, and community.
 Our approach focuses on reintroducing herbs into the heart of homes, and everyday life reviving a thriving cultural tradition.
 This course offers not just a certificate, but a deepening of connection to nature, to plants and to ourselves.

 100 hours, with one weekend a month and 1-3 weekdays a month.